Distributed Neural Representation for Reactive in situ Visualization: Evaluation

+This section presents an evaluation of DVNR, focusing on its performance, scalability, quality, memory footprint, and usability.
+Our analysis utilized eight \posthoc volume datasets.
+We also applied DVNR to three distinct \insitu simulations to demonstrate its versatility: \textbf{Cloverleaf}, a simulation that solves the compressible Euler equations on a Cartesian grid~\cite{mallinson2013cloverleaf}; \textbf{NekRS}, a GPU-ccelerated spectral element Navier-Stokes Solver for incompressible turbulent flows employing an unstructured hexahedral mesh~\cite{fischer2022nekrs}; and \textbf{S3D}, a scalable direct numerical solver for reactive and compressible flows, based on a rectilinear mesh~\cite{hawkes2007scalar, chen2009terascale}.

-To ensure a robust evaluation of the performance of our technique and implementation, we benchmarked all cases on the Polaris supercomputer from the Argonne Leadership Computing Facility.
-Each Polaris compute node is equipped with 4 NVIDIA A100 GPUs and 1 AMD EPYC Milan CPU.
-We scaled all cases up to 128 compute nodes, each with 4 MPI ranks per node.
-Each MPI rank was bound to a single GPU following round-robin assignment.
-We evaluated our technique from multiple perspectives, including quality, correctness, and scalability.
+Our evaluations were conducted on the Polaris supercomputer, located at the Argonne Leadership Computing Facility.
+Each node of Polaris features 4 NVIDIA A100 GPUs, an AMD EPYC Milan 32-Core CPU, and 512GB of system RAM.
+We configured all experiments to run with 4 MPI ranks per node, dedicating 1 GPU and 8 CPU cores to each rank.